purva115/brain_tumor_predictor/manual.typ

 2. Click "Upload Brain MRI" and select a JPG/PNG image.
 3. Click Submit to see Prediction and Confidence.

-=== Screenshots to add:
+=== Screenshot Guide

+The following screenshots illustrate the main steps of using the web app.

-- Show launching the app and the browser page URL.
-Capture the whole window including title.
+1. Launch the app and confirm the browser page.
+   #figure(
+     image("assets/main_menu.png"),
+     caption: [
+       The Gradio "AI Brain Tumor Detection" home screen open in the browser.
+The URL bar and window title are visible.
+     ],
+   )

+2. Upload a brain MRI image and prepare to submit.
+   #figure(
+     image("assets/upload_menu.png"),
+     caption: [
-- Show the upload control with a sample MRI selected.
-Ensure the file chooser is visible.
+       The upload component with a sample MRI file selected and visible file chooser.
-- Show the output with Prediction and Confidence.
-Make text large enough to be readable.
+     ],
+   )

+   #figure(
+     image("assets/submit_mri.png"),
+     caption: [
+       The interface showing the selected MRI and the cursor or button on **Submit**.
+     ],
+   )

+3. Review the prediction and confidence.
+   #figure(
+     image("assets/mri_no_result.png"),
+     caption: [
+       The results section displaying the predicted class (e.g., "No Tumor") and the associated confidence score in large, readable text.
+     ],
+   )

+#pagebreak()

-= Additional Walkthrough 1: Backend Inference (no UI)
+= Backend Inference (no UI)

 Use the backend pipeline to verify predictions from the console.